 If you have a CDL, you are required to submit to field sobriety tests (FSTs) in Wisconsin.

-Under the rule of Implied Consent, you are legally required to participate in field sobriety testing as a condition of your commercial driver license if you are pulled over by law enforcement for suspicion of DUI in Wisconsin.
+Under the rule of Implied Consent, you are legally required to participate in field sobriety testing as a condition of your commercial driver's license if you are pulled over by law enforcement for suspicion of DUI in Wisconsin.

-The police in Wisconsin have discretion to decide which field tests to ask you to take, but there are a few which are recognized by The National Highway Traffic Safety Administration and more commonly requested.
+The police in Wisconsin have the discretion to decide which field tests to ask you to take, but there are a few which are recognized by The National Highway Traffic Safety Administration and more commonly requested.
 These tests include: